orsonteodoro/oiledmachine-overlay/README.md

   mitigation drops to almost half the CVSS score when complexity increased in this narrative.
 * PGO/BOLT will compromise the integrity of -D_FORTIFY_SOURCE checks or thunks.
   It may even prune the critical vulnerability check or thunk function.
+It may override/undo the above Sets.
 The CVSS score maybe drops a quarter in this narrative but estimated to be high severity.

 #### Requirements